Sleep Disorders Labs

 Multiple Sleep Latency Tests (MSLT)

 MSLT is a noninvasive test to diagnose narcolepsy.
 This test is usually performed the day after a PSG test.
 The patient takes five naps, which are monitored to see if the patient falls into rapid eye movement (REM) sleep.
 The presence of REM sleep in the daytime after a sufficient night’s sleep can indicate narcolepsy.
-The MSLT procedure is similar to PSG, but with fewer electrodes.

 What to Expect